badsyntax/dokku-github-actions-demo/README.md

 This repository demonstrates how to:

 - Deploy `review` apps to a `review` environment when a pull request is created or updated.
 - Deploy a `production` app to a `production` environment on changes to the main/master branch.
-No deployment review is required.

-### Review Apps

-Each time a pull request is opened or updated a new review app is deployed.
-The review app will be deployed to url `http://github-actions-demo-app-${{ github.event.pull_request.number }}.dokku.proxima-web.com`.

 You'll need to create the following following environments in the repository settings: